nextcloud/documentation/developer_manual/design/css.rst

 SCSS
 ====

-Since the version 12 of Nextcloud, we support ``SCSS`` natively.
+Since version 12 of Nextcloud, we support SCSS natively.
 You can migrate your files by simply renaming your ``.css`` files to ``.scss``.
-The server will automatically compile, cache and and serve it.
+The server will automatically compile, cache and serve it.
-The priority goes to the scss file.
-So having two file with the same name and a ``scss`` & ``css`` extension will ensure a retro compatibility with <12 versions as scss files will be ignored by the server.
+The SCSS file is prioritized.
+Having two files with the same name and a ``scss`` & ``css`` extension will ensure backwards compatibility with <12 versions as scss files will be ignored by the server.

 ..  _cssvars: